 Well, once you buy a Chromebook, the next step is trying out its cool features benchmarking Google Chrome excellence.
 Among these, running Windows Apps/software is a top priority and Taking a screenshot on your Chromebook follows as a suitable sized slide.

-To take a Screenshot on your Chromebook, you need to master Chromebook keyboard shortcuts with focus on the Switch button—the alternative on prnt scrn on a Windows-centric keyboard.
+To take a screenshot on a Chromebook, you need to master Chromebook keyboard shortcuts with focus on the Switch button—the alternative on prnt scrn on a Windows-centric keyboard.